Improving the Transferability of Adversarial Attacks on Face Recognition with Diverse Parameters Augmentation: Methodology

 \subsection{Problem Formulation and Framework}

-\textbf{Problem Formulation.} Let $\gF^{vct}(\x) \in \R ^{r}$ denote the FR model employed by the victim to extract the embedding from a face image $\x$.
+\textbf{Problem Formulation.} Let $\gF^{vct}(\x') \in \R ^{r}$ denote the FR model employed by the victim to extract the embedding from a face image $\x'$.
 We denote $\xs$ and $\xt$ as the source and target images, respectively.
 The objective of the adversarial attacks explored in our research is to manipulate $\gF^{vct}(\x)$ to misclassify the adversarial example $\xadv$ as the target image $\xt$, while ensuring that $\xadv$ bears a close visual resemblance to $\xs$.
-For clarity and brevity, the detailed optimization objective is presented \textit{in the supplementary}.
+The objective of adversarial attack as delineated in this paper is as follows:

+where the symbol $\gD$ denotes a predefined distance metric employed for the optimization of adversarial face examples.

-In practical attack scenarios, the attacker typically cannot access the model owned by victim, denoted as $\gF^{vct}$.
-A commonly used method to overcome this limitation is to employ a surrogate model $\gF$ to generate adversarial examples and then transfer the crafted adversarial examples to the victim model \cite{vt, bpfa}.
-Consequently, the transferability becomes a critical factor in the success of the adversarial attack and constitutes the key problem studied in this research.
+In practice, the attacker typically cannot access the model owned by the victim.
+As a result, black-box attacks play a crucial role in adversarial attacks \cite{wang2021delving, wang2022dst, qian2024dynamic}.
+A widely adopted approach for black-box attacks involves using a surrogate model $\gF$ to generate adversarial examples and then transfer the crafted adversarial examples to the victim model \cite{vt, bpfa}.
+Consequently, the transferability is important and constitutes the key problem studied in this research.

 \textbf{Framework Overview.} To enhance the transferability of adversarial examples, we propose a novel method called Diverse Parameters Augmentation (DPA).
 DPA augments surrogate models by incorporating both pre-trained and randomly initialized parameters, resulting in a more diverse and expansive set of surrogate models.
 Specifically, DPA consists of two key stages: Diverse Parameters Optimization (DPO) and Hard Model Aggregation (HMA).
 In the DPO stage, we diversify the surrogate model parameters by combining pre-trained and random initializations, as illustrated in \cref{fig:dpo}.
 In the HMA stage, we apply beneficial perturbations to the feature maps of the diversified surrogate models and combine them to achieve a higher degree of augmentation, as shown in \cref{fig:hma}.
 In the following, we will introduce our proposed DPA attack method in detail.